JTinkers/ScribeBot/README.md

 ## Planned Features
 - Re-enable workshop (once I host it on my website, because github api calls have a limited rate).
-- Incorporate Selenium to allow creation of web-based automatisations.
+- Incorporate Selenium to allow creation of web-based automations.
 - Built-in manual that enlists all types, classes and methods exposed to lua environment.
 - Gamepad support.
 - Autoupdater.